Delightful Macaroni Salad with Hard-Boiled Eggs

 Preparation time: 20 minutes

-Compared to traditional macaroni salad recipes, which can take up to 45 minutes to prepare, this macaroni salad with egg saves you 55% of your cooking time while delivering similar flavors.
+Compared to traditional macaroni salad which can take up to 45 minutes to prepare, this delightful version saves you 25% of your cooking time while delivering similar flavors with the added benefit of protein-rich hard-boiled eggs.

 👩🏻⚕️ Nutritional Information